Frequently Asked Questions

 How is TCI adapting to COVID-19?
 Will it impact my treatment?

-Furthermore, we will continue to provide tele-health services to any and all clients that prefer (provide the individual insurance plan covers tele-health).
+We will continue to provide tele-health services to any and all clients that prefer.
 Clients always have the option to switch over to cash-pay options if their insurance does not participate in tele-health services.

 Is what I say in counseling confidential?